 Of course, you can just pick the places that interest you the most, see fewer places, and explore deeper.
 But this gives you an idea of what to see, how to plan your time, and what can actually be done in four days in Rome.

 Good to know: Prepare to walk a lot (wear comfortable shoes!!!) and if you can, make an effort to get up early so that you can see some of the most beautiful places without the crowds.
 Also, stay in the heart of the city center!
-We stayed at 9HotelCesari, just a few minutes’ walk from the Pantheon and the Trevi Fountain.
+On this 4-day trip, we stayed at this hotel, just a few minutes walk from the Pantheon and the Trevi Fountain.
 We always stay in this area when visiting Rome – it just makes everything so much easier and more enjoyable.

-TIP: If you need airport transfers to/from the city center, you can find all the best options here (by train, bus, or pre-booked taxi).
+TIP: If you need airport transfers to/from the city center, you can find all the best options here.
+For more information, read our complete guide to Rome airport transfers.

 Here’s what your four days in Rome could look like: